anpnrynn/Highlites/README.md

 __There is no address bar, goto Search > Search Engine > Lookup website > Click on link !.__
 __Also, there is no need for app download / update, you are directly accessing the website with full functionality.__

+__Note:__
+If you are using a normal laptop, I suggest you use Chrone / Edge / Firefox / Brave.
+You will find it more cumbersome to use this.

 Source code is in beta stage and the code is the first version.

 This is a public repo, so as of now you can open bugs against the product and features.